Gen711/Gen711/docs/lab_lessons/trimming.md

 ```

-> Now, on your MAC, find the PDF files you just downloaded..
-Open them up and see what they look like.
-Can you figure out what they mean?

 > Now look at the and ``.histo`` file.  which is the plot of quality containing both the mean quality as well as that for each tile.
 I want you to plot the distribution using R and RStudio.